Keion Crossen Film Review: Is Cornerback Patriots’ Next Small-School Gem?

 Crossen mostly played outside cornerback in college, but based on his size and testing numbers, he might project better in the slot at the NFL level.
 The fact that he showed an ability to play the ball in front of him would work well inside.
 Crossen likely will be asked to continue to bulk up at the NFL level if his frame can handle it, but he still was able to make plays close to the line of scrimmage when defending the run in college.

-Stephon Gilmore, Eric Rowe, Jason McCourty, Jonathan Jones and Duke Dawson seem like shoe-ins to make the Patriots’ 53-man roster, but Crossen will be competing with JC Jackson, Cyrus Jones, Ryan Lewis, A.J.
+Stephon Gilmore, Eric Rowe, Jason McCourty, Jonathan Jones and Duke Dawson seem like shoe-ins to make the Patriots’ 53-man roster, but Crossen will compete with JC Jackson, Cyrus Jones, Ryan Lewis, A.J.
 Moore and Jomal Wiltz for what could be a sixth cornerback spot on the roster.
 An injury also could open up a roster spot for Crossen.

 Since he was a relative unknown coming out of Western Carolina, it’s also possible the Patriots could slip Crossen onto the practice squad.